Crystal-storing histiocytosis

-Crystal-storing histiocytosis is a form of histiocytosis which mostly occurs in people with monoclonal gammopathies.
+Crystal-storing histiocytosis is a form of histiocytosis that mostly occurs in people with monoclonal gammopathies.
 Histiocytosis is an excessive number of histiocytes (an immune cell type which is part of the mononuclear phagocyte system).
 In the vast majority of crystal-storing histiocytosis cases (over 90%), immunoglobulins accumulate within the cytoplasm of histiocytes; in rare cases clofazimine, cystine, silica, or Charcot–Leyden crystals may be found in the histiocytes instead.
 Non-immunoglobulin crystal-storing histiocytosis is mostly associated with non-malignant disorders, such as chronic inflammation or autoimmune abnormality conditions such as rheumatoid arthritis, Crohn's disease, or Helicobacter pylori gastritis.
 It may be a localised or generalised disease.
 Examples of locations where histiocytosis may occur include the lungs, pleura, stomach, kidney, bone marrow, thyroid, thymus, and parotid gland.
 The disease is described as generalised if two or more unrelated sites are involved.

 Signs and symptoms

 Most patients present with swellings or asymptomatic masses.
 Crystal-storing histiocytosis patients may also have proteinuria or progressive chronic kidney disease.